 The four most common approaches used for state hypothetical tax withholding calculations are:

-• No state tax: No state tax is withheld on the premise that the employee has terminated state tax residency.
-The company is not paying an actual state tax on behalf of the assignee, so the employee receives a state tax windfall.
+- No state tax: No state tax is withheld on the premise that the employee has terminated state tax residency and is no longer subject to an actual state income tax.
+The company is not paying actual state tax on behalf of the assignee, so the company is neutral while the employee receives a state tax windfall if departing from a state that imposes an income tax.

 Employers should discuss state tax withholdings with their mobility tax provider when deciding which, if any, of these alternatives is appropriate for their company's policy.
 It should be noted that with the increased attention to controlling international assignment costs, there has been a movement away from the "no state tax" option to one where some amount of state hypothetical tax is collected from the assignee.
 However, in cases where assignees have taken extra steps to terminate state tax residency, employers may still support the "no state tax" option.